brysontang/ai-safety-compass/Questions/refined/questions.md

 5. I worry that AIs could be safe on their own but still cause trouble together unless we test how they interact.

-6. AI systems should prioritize behaving safely and ethically, even in situations they have never encountered before.
+6. AI systems must always prioritize ethical behavior, even if doing so severely restricts their effectiveness or performance.

-7. I think AI should always follow human instructions exactly, even if it makes them less flexible or efficient.
+7. AI should never deviate from explicit human instructions, even if those instructions are flawed or lead to less optimal outcomes.

 8. It's acceptable to slow AI development to make sure AI systems are safe before deployment.

-9. I think AI in key decisions should explain its reasoning to humans.
+9. AI should never be used in critical decisions unless humans fully understand and can independently verify its reasoning.

 10. I’m worried that AI not built to match our values could be used for harm like propaganda or cyberattacks.